-Dial-A-Law is a free information service that provides pre-recorded legal information from a touch tone phone 24 hours per day with operator assistance during regular business hours to help select recordings.
-The Dial-A-Law topics provide general information on over 170 legal topics such as: consumer, criminal, employment, family, real estate, will and estate, youth and the law.
-If you have a computer you can access the Dial-A-Law information through the Calgary Legal Guidance website at www.clg.ab.ca or you can call toll free 1-800-332-1091 or Calgary area dial 403-234-9022.
-For more information listen to the Dial-A-Law topic 200 What is Dial-A-Law.
+CLG’s Free Legal Information (formerly Dial-A-Law), is a service that provides pre-recorded legal information from a touch tone phone 24 hours per day with operator assistance during regular business hours to help select recordings.
+These topics provide general information on over 170 legal topics such as: consumer, criminal, employment, family, real estate, will and estate, youth and the law.

 Central Alberta Community Legal Clinic (CACLC) provides legal advice and information to people who cannot afford a lawyer and do not qualify for Legal Aid.
 Call the Red Deer number 403-314-9129 or toll free 1-877-314-9129.
 For more information on civil law, family law, criminal law or photo ID clinics visit their website at www.communitylegalclinic.net